 - Lots of mulch to keep weeds away

-Usually less than $300, depending on how big you make it, how much soil you need to buy to get to your desired height, and what plants you choose.
+Usually less than $300, depending on how big you make it, how much soil you need to buy to get to your desired height, and which plants you choose.

 #3 Make a Flagstone Wall